Zhijie-He/Zhijie-He/README.md

 ### 👋 Hi, I'm Zhijie He.

+### 👨🏻‍💻 &nbsp;About Me

+✉️ &nbsp;You can shoot me an email at zhijiehe97@gmail!
+I'll try to respond as soon as I can.\
+📄 &nbsp;Please have a look at my [Résumé](https://zhijie-he.github.io/docs/alan_he_cv.pdf) for more details about me.
+I'm open to feedback and suggestions!

 <!--
 **Zhijie-He/Zhijie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.